 After the Robert Wood Johnson Foundation announced a plan to close its Clinical Scholars Program at the University of Pennsylvania, University of California, Los Angeles, University of Michigan, and Yale University; those schools formed their own consortium to continue “a critically needed training program.”
 The new program, the National Clinician Scholars Program (NCSP), builds on the legacy of the RWJF Clinical Scholars program and expands the program by including nurse scientists in addition to physicians to address new and emerging issues related to health care delivery and improving the health of communities.
 The goal of the new inter-professional research training program is to cultivate health equity, eliminate health disparities, invent new models of care, and achieve higher quality health care at lower costs by training nurse and physician researchers who work as leaders and collaborators embedded in communities, health care systems, government, foundations, and think tanks in the U.S. and around the world.

 The application period has closed and the initial NCSP 2016-18 cohort will start July 1, 2016.
 The National Clinician Scholars Program announced its first cohort for 2016-18 http://www.nationalcsp.org/ This cohort of physicians and nurses will receive financial support from their institutions, community partner agencies, and other local and national funders.
 Applications for Cohort 2017-19 are currently being accepted until August 15.
 For more information on the new program, eligibility requirements, and application information please access the NCSP website.
-Any questions can be directed to the NCSP at firstname.lastname@example.org.
+Any questions can be directed to the NCSP at email@example.com.